Highly sensitive temperature sensing via quadratic optomechanical coupling: Conclusions

 In summary, we demonstrated that the mechanical susceptibility in the QOM system can be enhanced significantly by a strong external optical driving field, and proposed a highly-sensitive temperature sensor based on this effect.
 We found that the sensitivity of the temperature sensor can be enhanced by several orders of magnitude as the external driving strength comes close to the CP for spontaneous symmetry breaking, and the high-sensitivity of the temperature sensor remain unchanged in the low-temperature limit.
 The application of the enhanced mechanical susceptibility is not limited to temperature sensing, and may also be applied to achieve highly-sensitive sensing of other physical quantities, such as force and acceleration.

 2pc \leftline{\bf Acknowledgement}

 We thank Huilai Zhang and Jie Wang for fruitful discussions.
+This work is supported by the Innovation Program for Quantum Science and Technology (Grant No.~2024ZD0301000).
 X.-W.X. is supported by the National Natural Science Foundation of China (NSFC) (Grants No.~12064010, No.~12247105, and No.~12421005), the Sci-Tech Innovation Program of Hunan Province (Grant No.~2022RC1203), and Hunan Provincial Major Sci-Tech Program (Grant No.~2023ZJ1010).
 J.-Q.L. was supported in part by NSFC (Grants No. 12175061, No. 12247105, No. 11935006, and No. 12421005), National Key R\&D Program of China (Grant No. 2024YFE0102400), and Hunan Provincial Major Sci-Tech Program (Grant No. 2023ZJ1010).
 H.J. is supported by the NSFC (Grants No.~11935006 and No.~12421005), the Sci-Tech Innovation Program of Hunan Province (2020RC4047), the National Key R\&D Program (2024YFE0102400), and the Hunan Provincial Major Sci-Tech Program (2023ZJ1010).
 L.-M.K. was supported by NSFC (Grants No.~12247105, No.~12175060, No.~12421005, and No.~11935006), the Sci-Tech Innovation Program of Hunan Province (2020RC4047), and the Hunan Provincial Major Sci-Tech Program (2023ZJ1010).